 That’s it.
 You don’t have to stir constantly, as some cooks say.
 But you do have to stir a lot to help get the starch out of the rice and into the liquid.
 This also prevents it from becoming clumpy.

-Arborio or other specialty rices are expensive.
+Arborio or other special kinds of rice are expensive.
 But they last a long time and are worth the investment.